technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 2/Lab 2 - Streamlining IT Support Operations with Autonomous Copilot Agent at Contoso Solutions.md

 1. Na opção da barra superior, clique em **Topics** e, em seguida, clique e abra o tópico **Fallback**.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image31.png)

 2. Role para baixo e vá para o nódulo da mensagem.
 Atualize a mensagem conforme abaixo:

-I’m sorry.
+    +++I’m sorry.
 This information is not available in my system.
-You can raise the support ticket via mail for this issue.
+You can raise the support ticket via mail for this issue.+++

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image32.png)

 3. No canto superior direito, clique no botão **Save** para salvar o tópico.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image33.png)

 ###  Conclusão